Range Map

 Trade-offs

-• Cabin Width: At 42 inches wide, the cabin is narrower than its primary competitor, the Piper Seneca, which can feel tight for larger passengers in the front seats.
+• Cabin width.
+At about 42 inches the cabin is narrower than the Piper Seneca, which can feel tight for larger front-seat occupants.

 Technical Specifications